Which City is Best to Live in Portugal? Pros and Cons of Each City

 Braga’s housing market shows impressive affordability:

-Daily expenses work in residents’ favor.
+Daily expenses work in residents’ favour.
 Grocery shopping and dining out won’t break the bank.
 Local restaurants serve meals from €6-20, and a nice dinner for two at mid-range spots costs between €30-60.

 Braga ranks among Europe’s safest cities, making it even more appealing.
 Portugal stands as the world’s fourth safest country based on the 2021 Global Peace Index.
 This creates a secure environment that attracts families and retirees.